 - if you douche (wash inside) afterwards.

-Crucial: If you are a woman having sexual contact with a man it is really important you use a form of contraception if you don't want to get pregnant.
-Likewise it is important if you are a man having sexual contact with a woman that you either use condoms or ask what contraception she is taking.
+Crucial: Contraception is important for everyone.
+If you are a woman having sexual contact with a man it is really important you use a form of contraception.
+If you are a man having sexual contact with a woman it is really important that discuss what contraception you are using.
 Preventing pregnancy is a joint responsibility.

 Watch the below video to find out about the different types available.